victoragaba/victoragaba/README.md

 💬 Ask me about:

-Integrating linear algebra techniques in applied settings.
+Integrating linear algebra techniques in applied science and decision-making.

-📫 How to reach me:
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/victor-agaba)

-Email: victoragaba2025@u.northwestern.edu

-LinkedIn: linkedin.com/in/victor-agaba

 😄 Pronouns: He/him